Saudi Arabia has 26 more cases of MERS virus, 10 dead

 The 16 further cases confirmed on Sunday included two in Riyadh, eight in Jeddah and another six in the northern city of Tabuk.
 Eight MERS sufferers died on Sunday.

-The acting health minister, Adel Fakieh, said on Saturday he had designated three hospitals in Riyadh, Jeddah and Dammam on the Gulf coast as specialist centers for MERS treatment.
+The acting health minister, Adel Fakieh, said on Saturday he had designated three hospitals in Riyadh, Jeddah and Dammam on the Gulf coast as specialist centres for MERS treatment.

 The three hospitals can accommodate 146 patients in intensive care, he said in comments carried by local press on Sunday.